Soli Deo gloria

 "Show me one," Astrid said.

-Astrid leaned her head forward a bit and pointed to it, "That's it?"
+Astrid leaned her head forward and pointed to it.
+"That's it?"

 "Yeah," Hiccup said, settling his hands back into formation.
 "That one."

 Astrid nodded after a moment and said, "Well, there's one that looks kinda like a wolf.
 See his snout?"